-There are some individuals who are wary of medications and worry about their long-term effects, and for good reason.
-Pharmaceutical companies are for-profit entities that may rush something onto the market before understanding the full scope of effects in the short and long term.
-If you’ve ever seen a commercial for a medication, you surely have heard the long list of potential side effects often ranging from something as innocent as a headache to a very severe and concerning symptoms such as stroke or internal bleeding.
+Some individuals are wary of medications and worry about their long-term effects, and for good reason.
+Pharmaceutical companies are for-profit entities that may rush a product onto the market before understanding the full scope of its effects in the short and long term.
+If you’ve ever seen a commercial for a medication, you surely have heard the long list of potential side effects often ranging from something as innocent as a headache to very severe and concerning symptoms such as stroke or internal bleeding.
 When an unsafe drug goes to market and results in harm, the manufacturer should be held liable.
 Individuals who are adversely affected by a drug can file a lawsuit with a dangerous drugs lawyer in Las Vegas, NV.

-Before a drug is released to consumers, there is a lot of testing that goes into its development.
-There are what are called “clinical trials” in which volunteers take the drug and are closely monitored by researchers to check if there are any adverse effects.
-If any side effects are found, they are required to list a description of them and their frequency on the label of the medication.
-This allows consumers and their doctors to be fully informed of what can happen when someone takes the drug.
-This is especially important for individuals who have another condition that may be affected by this drug.
+Before a drug is released to consumers, a lot of testing goes into its development.
+That testing includes “clinical trials,” in which volunteers take the drug and are closely monitored by researchers to check if there are any adverse effects.
+Manufacturers are required to list a description of any side effects they discover and their frequency on the label of the medication.
+This informs consumers and their doctors of what can happen when someone takes the drug.
+This is especially important for individuals who have another condition that may be affected if they take certain medications.
 For example, a medication that increases the risk of heart attack is not a good choice for someone who already has heart disease.